LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/01-datadog-account.md

 * Next, add your API key to your cluster as a secret so that the agent deployment can use it:
 `kubectl create secret generic datadog-api-key --from-literal=token=$DD_API_KEY`{{execute}}

+* Finally, let's make sure our secret is configured as we expect:
+`kubectl describe secret datadog-api-key`{{execute}}